Large Language Models, Myths and Realities

 Human considerations

-• OpenAI outsources check text to Sama (SF company)
+• 🤖 OpenAI outsources content moderation to Sama (San Francisco company)

-• Sama employs Kenyan workers (underpaid, toxic content, alienating work)
+• 🌍 Sama employs Kenyan workers (underpaid, exposed to toxic content, alienating work)

 “Outsourcing trauma to the developing world”